 One of the benefits of being a member of an extraordinary blogging community is meeting strong, vibrant women who write about a wide array of topics.
 One niche that I admittedly shy away from discussing, but one that is extremely important for the MS community to discuss, is the topic of sexuality.

 When the team at MultipleSclerosis.net asked for topics that have not adequately been addressed, I immediately thought of my friend Walker Thornton.
-Walker has become a rock star of writers with her informative articles about sexuality, dating and post-divorce issues.
-Her vast knowledge on the subject, combined with her tasteful writing, have helped countless readers reach a better understanding about issues surrounding sexuality.
+Walker has become a rockstar writer with her informative articles about sexuality, dating, and post-divorce issues.
+Her vast knowledge on the subject combined with her tasteful writing have helped countless readers reach a better understanding of issues surrounding sexuality.